-Katharine Ashe is the award-winning, best-selling author of How To Be a Proper Lady, an Amazon.com Editors’ Choice for the Ten Best Books of the Year, and nine other historical romances reviewers call “intensely lush” and “sensationally intelligent.”
+Katharine Ashe is the author of How To Be a Proper Lady, an Amazon Editors’ Choice for the Ten Best Books of 2012, and eleven other historical romances that reviewers call “intensely lush” and “sensationally intelligent.”
 Upon the publication of her debut in 2010, the American Library Association named Katharine among its “New Stars of Historical Romance.”
-She is a three-time nominee in the coveted Reviewers’ Choice Awards, including Historical Romance of the Year for 2013, and winner for Best Historical Romantic Adventure.
+She is a finalist for the Romance Writer’s of America prestigious 2014 RITA® Award and three-time nominee in the Reviewers’ Choice Awards, including Historical Romance of the Year for 2013, as well as winner for Best Historical Romantic Adventure.
 In 2011, her novella A Lady’s Wish launched HarperCollins Publishers’ Avon Impulse imprint.
 Her books have been recommended by Woman’s World Magazine, Booklist, Library Journal, Barnes & Noble, and many others, and translated into languages across the world.

 Katharine lives in the wonderfully warm Southeast with her husband, son, dog, and a garden she likes to call romantic rather than unkempt.
-A professor of European history, she has made her home in California, Italy, France, and the northern US.
+A professor of European history, she writes fiction because she thinks modern readers deserve grand adventures and breathtaking sensuality too.
 She adores hearing from readers.

 Many of my heroes and heroines have secret identities.
 There might be a reason for that…

 In the third grade I dreamed of being a veterinarian when I grew up and spent every extra minute walking my best friend’s dog.
 That year I wrote a sequel to Margret Rey’s Pretzel, “the longest dachshund in the world,” featuring a much friendlier love interest than poor Pretzel’s wretchedly snobbish girlfriend.